premkpavuluri/microservices-research/final.md

 - Scalability :- Scalability is one of the most significant benefits of microservices.In a microservices application each service has its dedicated resources.
 So we can scale up only the required services.
 This improved scalability helps prevent outages and ensures that users always have a positive experience.
 It also helps to bring the cost down as you don't need to scale everything if one component is getting high traffic.

-- Fault Isolation :- With a microservices architecture, the failure of one service is less likely to negatively impact other parts of the application because each microservice runs autonomously from the others.
+- Fault Isolation :- With a microservices architecture, the failure of one service is less likely to negatively impact other parts of the application because each microservice runs independently of others.

 - Language and Technology Agnostic :- When creating a microservices-based application, developers can connect microservices programmed in any language.
 They can also connect microservices running on any platform.
 This offers more flexibility to use the programming languages and technologies that best fit the project’s needs and your team’s skill sets.
 By becoming programming language agnostic, you can quickly adopt new technologies as they emerge and evolve.
-You’re no longer tethered to a single technology stack because you can use the best tool for each job.
+You’re no longer tied to a single technology stack because you can use the best tool for each job.

 - Faster Time to Market :- The pluggability of a microservices application architecture allows for easier, faster application development and upgrades.
 Developers can quickly build or change a microservice, then plug it into the architecture with less risk of coding conflicts and service outages.
 Moreover, due to the independence of each microservice, teams don’t have to worry about coding conflicts, and they don’t have to wait for slower-moving projects before launching their part of the application.
 Faster CI/CD cycles help in this process.

 - Better Data Security :- Each service in microservices is responsible for a specific task and uses their own database.
 This approach is far more secure than storing all data in a single monolithic database accessible by the entire application.

-- Development sprawl :- Microservices add more complexity compared to a monolith architecture, since there are more services in more places created by multiple teams.
-If development sprawl isn’t properly managed, it results in slower development speed and poor operational performance.They also have a limited ability to reuse code, which can lead to increased development time and costs because microservices are typically written in multiple programming languages and use different technology stacks

-- Exponential infrastructure costs :- With each microservice we add in our project the cost for hosting infrastructure, monitoring tools, and other stuff increases as well.
-This cost can be too much if your project is just starting out.

-- Testing and debugging :- While maintaining unit tests in a service is easier it is much harder to write and maintain integration or end to end tests.
-Moreover, a distributed operation taking place over the course of multiple microservices can be hard to debug.
-A developer needs to sort through the logs of multiple services to figure out which service actually has the bug.

-- Dependency on DevOps :- In order to be successful with microservices, organizations need to have a strong DevOps team in place.
-This is due to the fact DevOps is responsible for deploying and managing microservices.
-Without a good DevOps team, it can be difficult to successfully implement and manage a microservice-based application.

-- Added organizational overhead :- Teams need to add another level of communication and collaboration to coordinate updates and interfaces.
-As more services are introduced, so are the number of teams running those services.
-Over time it becomes difficult to know the available services a team can leverage and whom to contact for support.
-It's hard to onboard new people to the system.

 ### Disadvantages